Service Number 81827

 In 1918, George appears on the Collingham electoral roll, but is marked as absent due to Naval or Military service.
 We have identified that George served in the Royal Field Artillery, enlisting as a Gunner on the 26th May 1915.
 He served in France and Belgium, first going to France on the 26th September 1915.
 George's service record did not survive the second world war, and there are a few anomalies that we still need to explain...

 Firstly, George's service number appears as either 81827 or 81287 on different forms.
 Secondly, George's medal records state that he was discharged from service on the 28th August 1918 and that he was discharged under King's Regulations Paragraph 392 (xvi) 2a for sickness, and was awarded a Silver War Badge along with his medal entitlement.
-This date is discharge would tie up with him being absent for the 1918 electoral roll.
+This date of discharge would tie up with him being absent for the 1918 electoral roll.
 However the Silver War Badge lists George as being discharged on the 28th August 1916 and this same date appears on George's Pension card.
 Finally, we do not yet know exactly which units of the Royal Field Artillery George served with.
 At the time of his discharge he was with 5c Reserve Brigade RFA.
 It seems likely that George was wounded or taken ill during overseas service, that he returned to the UK for treatment and became a member of the Reserve Brigade, before being deemed unfit for further service and being discharged.

 If you have any photographs or further details about this person we would be pleased to hear from you.
 Please contact us via: email@example.com